SirJonthe/jobs/README.md

 Try not to rely on what order children are arranged in.
 Only know that they execute after their parent's `on_tick` function, but before their parent's `on_tock` function.

 ### Running a basic custom job
-The `run` function provides the user with an easy-to-use function containing boilerplate code for setting up a root job which does nothing but ensures that there is some child among its children that is still enabled (i.e. not disabled and not terminated).
-If there is no such child, the job terminates itself and the `run` function is exited.
+The `cc0::jobs::job::run` function provides the user with an easy-to-use function containing boilerplate code for setting up a root job which does nothing but ensures that there is some child among its children that is still enabled (i.e. not disabled and not terminated).
+If there is no such child, the job terminates itself and the `cc0::jobs::job::run` function is exited.

 ```
 #include <iostream>